How To Use And Configure WordPress Widgets – Part 4

 Enter the following information into the widget settings:

-2. Feed Title: If you want to add an optional widget title, enter it into this field.
+2. Feed Title: If you want to add an optional widget feed, type it into this section.

-3. Items to display: Select how many items you want to show on the sidebar from the drop-down menu.
+3. Items to display: Choose the number of feed items you would like to display in the sidebar menu from the drop-down menu.

-4. Display item content: Tick this box if you would like to display the feed item content.
+5. Display item author: Tick this box if you want to display the item item author.

-6. Display item date: Tick this box if you would like to show the item item date.
+6. Display item date: Check this box if you want to show the feed item item date.

-Experiment with different settings to find the ideal combination for your blog.
+Experiment with different settings to find the combination that best suits your preferences.

-The example below shows an RSS Feed widget configured as per the above settings …
+The screenshot below shows an RSS widget configured as per the above settings …

-The example below shows a published RSS widget configured with other options selected …
+The example below shows a published RSS widget configured using other options selected …

 (WordPress RSS Widget settings)